|

 This gadget chain is relatively difficult to find because of pivots and the interaction between each object class involved.

-This gadget chain in WordPress code was described on october the 13th 2023 by WPScan team in the following article https://wpscan.com/blog/finding-a-rce-gadget-chain-in-wordpress-core.
+This gadget chain in WordPress code was described on October 13th, 2023, by the WPScan team in the following article : https://wpscan.com/blog/finding-a-rce-gadget-chain-in-wordpress-core.

 This chain is also triggered using __toString PHP magic method of the WP_theme class.
 Then, from this class, the exploitation needed to pivot using the sequence summarized below: